• Skip to primary navigation

 Keep in Touch with Holy Cross

 We have an email list – those on it receive our magazine in electronic form and occasional updates and new items.
-To be added to the list, contact the Rector at [email protected] and send him a completed contact data form:
+To be added to the list, contact the magazine editor via web@holycrossedinburgh.org and send a completed contact data form:

 Holy Cross Contact Consent FormDownload

-We are also present on Twitter @HolyCrossEdin and Instagram @holycrossedinburgh but are currently using these less frequently.
+We are also present on Instagram @holycrossedinburgh but are currently using this less frequently.

 Our main social media presence is our Facebook page HolyCrossEdinburgh.
 This is where we post news, details of upcoming events and photos from past events.
 Check it out and please like our page.